 Mathematically, the drawing of lots is a random number generator modeling a uniform probability distribution.
 In this case, like a fair coin flip, there are two outcomes, each with a 50-50 chance.
 In the simplest board games we played as children we used instead a single six-sided die, also a uniform distribution but with six equal probabilities of 16.67% each.

 As the games became more complex, we often used two six-sided dice, and the “fate structure” of the game changed.
 We now have probabilistic randomness, where a total roll of seven is six times more likely to happen than is a roll of the “snake-eyes” two.
+This is also called a stochastic process.
 And try as hard as you will, you cannot roll a one.
 We accept this probabilistic fate as the way the game works, and when we know the odds, we can sometimes use our limited understanding of probability to help shape our own destiny in the progression of the game.

 The use of lots and other games of chance to ascertain the “will of God” likely goes back even earlier and more broadly in human culture, and even has a name – cleromancy.
 Modern believers of cleromancy are frequently found on the news broadcasts exuberantly crediting God for granting them a Powerball lottery win instead of me.

 The Greek tradition of the “three Fates,” also called the Moirai, has a fascinating tie to a biological reality.
 The Moirai were seen as demigods who control the destiny of human lives.
 The first Fate, named Clotho, spins “the thread of life” to set an initial deterministic course for each person born.
 The second Fate is named Lachesis, which literally means the “drawer of lots,” and she randomly allots [literally] a specific measure of “thread” to each human.
 Finally, the third Fate, Atropos, chooses the time and manner of each person’s death, “cutting the thread.”